 ACSA/AISC Student Design Competition

-click the image to be taken directly to the competition site
+click the image above to be taken directly to the competition site

-AISC and the Association of Collegiate Schools of Architecture (ACSA) are pleased to announce the fourteenth annual steel design student competition for the 2013-2014 academic year.
+AISC and the Association of Collegiate Schools of Architecture (ACSA) are pleased to announce the fifteenth annual steel design student competition for the 2014-2015 academic year.
 Administered by ACSA and sponsored by AISC, the program is intended to challenge students, working individually or in teams, to explore a variety of design issues related to the use of steel in design and construction.
-Steel must be used as the primary structural material and contain at least one space that requires long-span steel structure, with special emphasis placed on innovation in steel design.
+Steel must be used as the primary structural material and contain at least one space/element that requires long-span steel structure, with special emphasis placed on innovation in steel design.